actix/actix-website/content/docs/server.md

 {{< include-example example="server" file="keep_alive.rs" section="keep-alive" >}}

-If the first option is selected, then *keep alive* state is calculated based on the response's *connection-type*.
+If the first option above is selected, then *keep alive* state is calculated based on the response's *connection-type*.
 By default `HttpResponse::connection_type` is not defined.
 In that case *keep alive* is defined by the request's http version.